 You could easily spend a few hours admiring the keyhole and rock formations on the beach.
 You don’t really need your bathing suit here as the water is waaaay too cold.
 You can always put your feet in if you’d like!

 How to get here: When you’re heading southbound (recommended), take the 2nd right after you see the Big Sur Station.
 You’ll see a big yellow sign that says “NARROW ROAD: NO RV’s OR TRAILERS.”
 Go down that road!
 It costs $10 once you make your way a bit, but it’s well worth it once you get to the beach.
 Use caution while driving as the road is rather windy and narrow!

 There is a $10 honor system daily charge, so bring some cash.
+You can easily park on the side of the road and forgo the paid parking, which is what most people do (I’m not saying it’s a-okay… just letting you know that’s an option if the parking lot is full).
 And thankfully, the parking lot has bathrooms!
 Yes!

 Be aware that the trail is sometimes blocked off due to erosion, and you may not be able to get that picture perfect view.
 In addition, since California is still somewhat in a drought, the falls may be quite dry during the summer months.